MarcoCoronel/BOOTCAMP-WAUS-VIRT-DATA---python-api-challenge/WeatherPy/README.md

 ## VacationPy Results

 ### Map that displays a point for every city based on the coorindates from WeatherPy
+Please refer in the Jupiter Notebook

 ### Map with hotel locations as per above requirements is below.
+Please refer in the Jupiter Notebook

 The required information for each hotel can be obsevered in the Jupyter Notebook for the submission.